John Howard (prison reformer): Prison visitor

-John Howard was appointed High Sheriff of Bedfordshire in 1773, initially for a one-year period.
-Rather than delegating his duties to the under-sheriff as was customary, Howard inspected the county prison himself.
-He was shocked by what he found, and spurred into action to inspect prisons throughout England.
+Howard was appointed High Sheriff of Bedfordshire in 1774, initially for a one-year period.
+Rather than delegating his duties to the under-sheriff, Howard inspected the county prison himself and was shocked by what he found, spurring into action to inspect prisons throughout England.
 Of particular concern to Howard were those prisoners who were held because they could not pay the jailer's fee – an amount paid to the owner or keeper of the prison for upkeep.
-He took this issue to parliament, and in 1774 was called to give evidence on prison conditions to a House of Commons select committee.
+He took this issue to Parliament, and in 1774 was called to give evidence on prison conditions to a House of Commons' select committee.
 Unusually, Howard was called to the bar of the House of Commons and publicly thanked for his "humanity and zeal".

-Having visited several hundred prisons across England, Scotland, Wales and wider Europe, Howard published the first edition of The State of the Prisons in 1777.
+Howard visited several hundred prisons across England, Scotland, Wales and wider Europe, publishing the first edition of The State of the Prisons in 1777.
 It included very detailed accounts of the prisons he had visited, including plans and maps, together with detailed instructions on the necessary improvements, especially regarding hygiene and cleanliness, the lack of which was causing many deaths.
 It is this work that has been credited as establishing the practice of single-celling in the United Kingdom and, by extension, in the United States.
 Howard's views on keeping prisoners in isolation were later unavailingly opposed by Elizabeth Fry, who believed in the value of association.
 The following account, of the Bridewell at Abingdon, Oxfordshire, is typical: